 Promoting Specialty Crops in Missouri Schools

 Another component of this project is to encourage and build relationships between schools/ECEs and Missouri farmers.
-A school district and ECE can only receive the reimbursement 4 times (per semester) and funds are available on a first come, first served basis until funds are exhausted.
+A school district and ECE can only receive the reimbursement once per semester (Fall, Spring and Summer) and funds are available on a first come, first served basis until funds are exhausted.
 Schools must collect paid itemized invoices or receipts from farmers with a proof of payment.
 See invoice examples.

 An Early Childcare Education Center must be found on the Childcare Provider Search.

 The Missouri Department of Agriculture must receive all paperwork by November 30, 2023.

 - Submit paid (zero balance) itemized invoice from Missouri farmer and proof of payment which must include:

 - The invoice must include: Business Name, Address, Contact Person, Date of Purchase, Items purchased, Quantity of each item, Price per Unit of Each Item and the Total and signatures of customer and farmer.
 See invoice examples.